When we talk about swing weight, it's usually how to increase it.

 What's a "shear point"?

-To put it bluntly, if anything gets in that area, it increases the risk of breakage.
+To put it bluntly, if anything gets in that area above the hosel/tip adapter, it increases the risk of breakage.
 If someone gets too happy with the epoxy, it can be forced up the shaft hole.
 If it gets too far in there, when it hardens, it can cause premature breakage.

 I know, because I was like that, back in the beginning.
 I thought "it's better to have too much than not enough".

 If we're talking about the amount of screws or nails for a handyman job, sure...
 But there's a point where it can be too much for shaft epoxy.
-Shove that glue too far, you get a breakage.
+Shove that glue too far, you greatly increase your chance of a breakage.
 I did- on my first two drivers (that I built for myself, thankfully)!

-What's this have to do with shaft weights?
+What's this have to do with shaft tip weights?

 It's the same predicament.
 If that "stem" is too far in, it creates a shear point, and you're risking early failure for an increase in swing weight.
 The pictures above show the 8-gram weight is right on the borderline of creating a shear point.